-The Partition Editor displays the layout of a hard disk and can resize partitions, such as when you are setting up a dual-boot system by adding Ubuntu to a Windows system (page 61).
-Although you can create partitions using the Partition Editor, you cannot specify the mount point (page 30) for a partition-this step must wait until you are installing Ubuntu and using the ubiquity partitioner.
-You can save time if you use the Partition Manager to examine a hard disk and the ubiquity partitioner to set up the partitions that you install Ubuntu on.
+The Partition Editor displays the layout of a hard disk and can resize partitions, such as when you are setting up a dual-boot system by adding Ubuntu to a Windows system

+Figure 3-10 The Partition Editor displaying an empty disk drive

+(page 66).
+Although you can create partitions using the Partition Editor, you cannot specify the mount point (page 35) for a partition-this step must wait until you are installing Ubuntu and using the ubiquity partitioner.